Page Table of Contents

-- You don't need to worry about disk space.
+It's faster than using external devices since the copy and paste are happening simultaneously from computer to computer.
+You don't need to worry about disk space.
 When using external drives, you are basically transferring between three drives.
 Cables reduce that to two drives.

 Step 1.
 Start both computers.
 Attach the USB cable to both of the computers.

 Step 2.
-Click the Windows "Start" button, type "windows easy transfer" in the Search field and press "Enter."
+Click the Windows "Start" button, type "Windows easy transfer" in the Search field, and press "Enter."
 Follow the prompts of the Easy Transfer wizard to share files.

 Step 1.
 Insert one end of the Ethernet cable into the PC and the other end into the new PC.